branceveljanoski/image-filter/README.md

 Then you need to install node_modules requred by this app by typing npm install and node_modules will install automatically.
 Finally you can use this application by typing node app.js and open http://localhost:3000/ on your browser.

+### Flow

+User opens http://localhost:3000/ and web server in the background renders the index.html file where he can upload image to add filters on it.
+Server is running and waits for file to be uploaded.
+User uploads file and server reads that file add own name to it and store the file.
+Then it checks if the file is image and if the uploaded file is not image, server redirects user to the start page to upload file again.
+If the file uploaded is image , server redirects user to http://localhost:3000/filter and renders filter.html file where image uploaded image is shown and user can add filters on it.
+User can enter numbers, which are the values for filtering options described at the beggining of document.
+When user enter number and click some of the filter buttons, in the background javascript function is called to add the selected filter on image.
+That function hides the original image from the filter.html page, create a canvas Image where original image is added, selected filter is added on that image and that image is shown on filter.html page.
+So the canvas has the filtered image which is not stored anywhere else but only is created in that canvas.
+When user clicks on "Download filtered image", the filtered image is downloaded from that canvas.
+Download begins and user get the filtered image.